Daniel-Bertazzo/scc0233-project/README.md

 - Daniel Penna Chaves Bertazzo - 10349561

 ## Objectives
 The initial idea for this project was inspired by [this Kaggle challenge](https://www.kaggle.com/c/gan-getting-started/overview).
-The main idea is to build a model that is capable of transforming an image into a Monet style painting.
+The main idea was to build a model that is capable of transforming an image into a Monet style painting.